crabzilla/crabzilla/README.md

 # krabzilla

-https://github.com/crabzilla/krabzilla is based on this work but with some parts rewriten in Kotlin and inspired by http://eventstorming.com/
+https://github.com/crabzilla/krabzilla is a Kotlin version of Crabzilla.
+Both projects will coexist and leverage enhancements from each other.

 ## Status